AlejandroCVx/AlejandroCVx/README.md

 - Thanks for watching my profile.
 - 🤔 My name is Alejandro Cortes and i'm student of Instituto Tecnologico de Tijuana.
-- ⚡ I'm studying computer systems engineering.
+- ⚡ I'm studying in computer systems engineering.
 - 💬 I have 22 years old.